hernandanielzamora/Bookstore/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# MathMagicians <a name="about-project"></a>
+# Bookstore <a name="about-project"></a>

-Hello there and welcome a webpage for every math fan.
-Welcome to the MathMagicians!
-MathMagicians is a SPA (Single Page App) that allows the users to make simple calculations and also read a random math-related quote.
+Hello there and welcome a webpage for every reading fan.
+An application to keep track of your books!

 ## 🛠 Built With <a name="built-with"></a>